 A strong local voice with national and international experience

 It was hugely exciting to play an important part in the move of central and eastern Europe towards democracy and market economies.
 The collapse of the communist regimes of the area was one of the great achievements of the last half of the 20th century.
-It was a process which for me took many forms.
-It gave me a chance to play a role in a unique historical moment promoting change, for example, to Mikhail Gorbachev and his team and to be a pioneer for change in other countries from Hungary and Poland to Kazakhstan.
 My book 'Understanding Eastern Europe: the context of change' was regarded as a seminal assessment of progress to civil society and market economies in the area in the mid-1990s.

-It was also a particular pleasure to lead UK business delegations twice to G7 meetings (under the Munster process) in central Europe and be part of the world of international trade diplomacy working, for example, with the late US Commerce Secretary, Ron Brown.
+It was also a particular pleasure to lead UK business delegations twice to G7 meetings (under the Munster process) in central Europe and be part of the world of international trade diplomacy.

 National recognition of this work came with the award of an OBE.